-Google faces record European antitrust fine
+Google Faces Record European Antitrust Fine

-The European Union's antitrust watchdog in the coming weeks is set to hit Alphabet's Google with a record fine for manipulating its search results to favor its own comparison-shopping service, according to people familiar with the matter.
+BRUSSELS – The European Union's antitrust watchdog in the coming weeks is set to hit Alphabet Inc.'s Google with a record fine for manipulating its search results to favor its own comparison-shopping service, according to people familiar with the matter.

 Continue Reading Below